JacobSmxth/Ichthys/README.md

 ### My Approach
 1. **Personalized**: Only languages I use = faster everything
-2. **Performance-obsessed**: 69ms startup through strategic lazy loading
+2. **Performance-obsessed**: 67ms startup through strategic lazy loading and optimization
 3. **Modern**: Neovim 0.11+ APIs that most configs haven't adopted
 4. **Production-ready**: Every language has LSP + formatter + linter + debugger
+5. **AI-Enhanced**: Local Ollama refactoring without sacrificing performance
-5. **Faith-centered**: Built with intentionality to glorify God
+6. **Faith-centered**: Built with intentionality to glorify God

 ### Design Principles
 - **No bloat**: If I don't use it, it's not here